 Write sight words with marker!
-Yes, I know this sounds way too easy to even work, but in my experience, it does!
-Just imagine if you had to write in drab pencil- Every.
-Single.
-Day.
-And you are age 5, 6 or 7.
+Yes, I know this sounds way too easy to even work.
+However, in my own experience, it does!
+Imagine being 5, or 6, or 7, and having to write in drab pencil every day.
 Boring, right?
-I had a small group of first graders SO excited about their sight words on drawing paper, they called it a “word wallet” and carried them around in their pockets.
+I had a small group of first graders SO excited about their sight words on drawing paper.
+They called it a “word wallet” and carried them around in their pockets.
 And, their teachers reported that this helped them practice and remember more sight words!
 Awesome.

 “Write” your letters, words, numbers or number facts with colored modeling clay!
-Using this medium will help with letter and number formation, and help develop those little hand and finger muscles.
-I show the students how to warm up the clay, then roll it to make coils.
-Students use the coils to make their letters and numbers.
+Using this medium helps with letter and number formation, while helping develop those little hand and finger muscles.
+I show the students how to warm up the clay, and roll it to make coils.
+Then, students use the coils to make their letters and numbers.
 It helps to have an alphabet or number line by each student to minimize reversals.

-Or, if you are really daring you can put a tablespoon of finger paint on a tray or directly on the table for students to “write” in it.
+Or, if you’re really daring, you can put a tablespoon of finger paint on a tray or directly on the table for students to “write” in it.
 I have done this on trays in the art room while co-teaching with a classroom teacher.
 With two of us, it was easy to check everyone’s work and easy to clean up because my art room has four sinks.
 (Yes, four!)
 I showed the students how to put their tray down in the bottom of the sink and scrub it with a sponge, then scrub their hands with the sponge.
 It took about ten minutes to clean up.
-If I were in a regular classroom I would probably do this in small groups, it would be much more manageable!
+If I were in a regular classroom I would probably do this in small groups.
+It would be much more manageable this way!